microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ### Publishing baseline files

-When the scanning tool fails, it creates a new baseline file--reflecting the current accessibility scanner results--on the disk of the build machine.
-This file has the same filename as the input baseline file.
-You must configure your pipeline to publish the updated baseline file as an artifact so that the PR author can easily access the updated baseline file.
-The recommended practice is to publish the entire scanner's output folder on every iteration, _including iterations where the accessibility scanner task failed_.
-This will provide the combined accessibility scan results on _every_ build, as well as the modified baseline file when changes are required.
+When the `basleineFile` input is set and the scanning tool fails, it creates a new baseline file--reflecting the current accessibility scanner results--on the disk of the build machine.
+This file has the same filename as the `baselineFile` input specified.
+By default, this new baseline file is automatically uploaded as an artifact named `accessibility-reports`, allowing the PR author to easily access the updated baseline file.

 ### Example YAML